 If you’re an advanced bodybuilder, then yes you will want to optimize as much as possible.

-But for the average Joe, just worry about staying within the above ranges.
+But for the average Joe, just worry about staying within the above ranges and challenging yourself with sufficient weight.

 |3||5 to 6||Myofibrillar Hypertrophy|